f-edwards/intro_stats/index.md

 - Document your code.
 Explain what your code does in lots of detail.
 It helps you and helps us to evaluate your work.

-- Don't use AI tools, they won't help you learn how to do data analysis or write better papers.
-Also they are burning the planet.
+- Don't use AI tools.
+If you want to learn to become a data analyst, you must learn to code.
+AI tools will make you sloppy and will often produce wrong code.
+Plus they are burning the planet.

 ## Prerequisites

 No prior statistics or programming experience is assumed.
-I assume that you are comfortable with algebra, geometry, and basic calculus.
+Statistics requires a basic grasp of algebra, geometry, matrix algebra, and calculus.
+We'll be reviewing the foundational math throughout the semester.

 ## Software